aristanetworks/atd-public/topologies/dual-datacenter/labguides/source/avd_l3_dc.rst

         |

+        The topology view should now only display devices that are in the DC1 container that exists within CloudVision.
-        Your view should appear similar to the following
+        Your view should appear similar to the following:

         .. image:: images/avd_l3_dc/Lab1_S1filter_before.PNG
             :align: center